North Carolina / Forsyth County

 DMV Information

-Lewisville residents are served by the North Carolina Division of Motor Vehicles, conveniently located in nearby Winston-Salem.
-Essential DMV services, including licensing and vehicle registration, are easily accessible both in person and online.
+Residents of Lewisville handle vehicle services through the North Carolina Division of Motor Vehicles, conveniently located in Winston-Salem.
+The state DMV provides driver licensing, vehicle registration, and other essential services both in person and online.
+Information and resources are easily accessible for new and existing residents.

 North Carolina